koapakaehia/azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
-In this tutorial, we explore the network traffic to and from Azure Virtual Machines using Wireshark, and conduct practical experiments with Network Security Groups.
+In this tutorial, we'll be examining the network activity of Azure Virtual Machines through Wireshark.
+Additionally, we'll be conducting hands-on experiments with Network Security Groups, all performed on a Mac OS.

 <h2>Environments and Technologies Used</h2>